 Do not forget that often the Lake, the landscape and the villas also become a location for famous films and this has also permitted to many actors and celebrities (Madonna, Versace, George Clooney…) to know our territory, deciding to stay there in their relaxing moments.

-The Hotel Posta Moltrasio’s staff is waiting for you to live a unique experience.
+When the health emergency will end, the Hotel Posta Moltrasio’s staff will be waiting for you to live a unique experience.
 At your arrival at the Hotel ask info for tours and tourist programs and we’ll recommend the best.
-What are you waiting for?
-You’re the only one missing :-)